Meet the Ambassadors: Tiffany “Time Bomb” van Soest

 Tiffany van Soest is laser-focused on achieving and maintaining her highest mental and physical potential.
 Known as the “Time Bomb,” she’s a high-performance, mixed martial arts powerhouse with an explosive fighting style.

-Tiffany is a champion MMA kickboxer, GLORY kickboxing world champion, and five-time Muay Thai world champion.
+Tiffany is a champion MMA kickboxer, two-time GLORY kickboxing world champion, and five-time Muay Thai world champion.
 As an Elixinol ambassador, she incorporates hemp extract products into her daily life and rigorous training routine.

 Hemp extract supports a demanding training schedule

 Tiffany incorporates hemp CBD extract into her grueling workout, training, and recovery routine every day.

 “I really like the Cinnamint Hemp Extract Drops,” she says.
 “I have them every morning.
 I typically wake up with sore muscles and feel really tired.

 “It's a good way to start my day, get my head on straight, and just get dialed in and do what I have to do.”